Skip to main content

 Configuration Hierarchy

-1. Client config (highest priority)
+1. Account config (highest priority)

 2. Portfolio config